AlexVocoder/Semrush/README.md

-# Preparing an Application Image and the Produciton Environment.s
+# Preparing an Application Image and the Produciton Environment.
 # Deploying the Image